 The Board is committed to ensuring that Directors appointed to the Board hold a mix of skills and experience and that Board composition reflects the Company’s commitment to diversity.

-No Director (other than the Managing Director) may hold office for more than three years without standing for re-election.
+No Director (other than the Managing Director) may hold office past the third Annual General Meeting following the Director’s appointment or more than three years (whichever is longer) without standing for re-election.

 1.3 Agreements with Directors and senior executives